 Let's use the previous example from above.
 Let's say you are ranking #2 for "dynamics 365 pricing" and you've seen an increase of 250 web sessions per month.
 In light of this, you have a pretty good sense that the additional web visitors are looking for pricing information related to a Dynamics 365 ERP initiative.
 Instead of a boring "Contact Us" button on your ranking URL why not try a "Calculate Your Dynamics 365 Price Now" button taking the web visitor to an interactive calculator moving them through which features/functions they might need and provide them a range of prices in exchange for their email address at the end of the process.

 In addition, consider including a ChatBot that can walk them through a similar exercise in a slightly different manner.
-Both of these examples can convert your web traffic into sales ready leads really efficiently.
+Both of these examples can convert your web traffic sales-ready ready leads really efficiently.

 Zoominfo has a good tool for this particular use case.
 How great is it to only ask for an email address but be able to get everything you've ever wanted to know about the prospect (e.g. direct phone #, alternate email address, technographic profile, industry insights, revenue, employee counts and buyer intent).